Limit Multiplicity For Unitary Groups and The Stable Trace Formula: Applications to Growth of Cohomology.

 \subsection{Comparison With the Sarnak-Xue Conjecture}

-Finally, we wish to compare the results of the next section with the conjecture of Sarnak and Xue \cite{SX91} relating multiplicity growth to decay of matrix coefficients.
-Recall that for an irreducible unitary representation of a Lie group $G$, Sarnak-Xue define
+Finally, we compare our results with the conjecture of Sarnak and Xue \cite{SX91} relating multiplicity growth to decay of matrix coefficients.
+For an irreducible unitary representation $\pi_\infty$ of a Lie group $G$, Sarnak-Xue define They then conjecture the following bounds for unitary $\pi_\infty$: We will now show that the Sarnak-Xue conjecture holds for the representations for which we have proved upper bounds on multiplicity growth. \begin{prop} Let $\pi_\infty = \pi_B$ be as in Corollary \ref{cor on reps to which the theorem applies}.
+Then \end{prop} Since $m(\pi_B, \cp^n) \ll \norm(\cp^{n})^{N(N-2k)}$ and the volume of $X(\cp^n)$ grows like $\norm(\cp^n)^{N^2-1}$ we obtain the following. \begin{corollary} For $\pi_B$ as in Corollary \ref{cor on reps to which the theorem applies}, we have and the Sarnak-Xue conjecture holds. \end{corollary} The remainder of the section sets up and gives a proof of Proposition \ref{prop exponent inequality}.